ManifoldScholar/manifold-docs/_docs/projects/customizing/appearance.md

 ## Cover

 The cover is intended to be used for projects that are official versions or record—that is, they are not in a draft state but considered formally published.
-When set, the cover image will appear over the right side of the hero image on the project landing page.
+When set, the cover image will appear over the right side of the hero image on the project landing page once the text that serves as the version of record is moved into the [`Published` category](/docs/projects/customizing/texts.html#grouping-texts).

 The system will automatically resize your image to fit the available space, but it need not be cropped and can retain its original ratio.
 For best results, the smallest side shouldn't be any less than 600 pixels.